 - 20% of orders are for print-only, 20% are for web-only and 60% are for all-access, generating a yield of $16.20 per order.

 Keeping the conversion and renewal rates the same, the multiplatform offer total sales are $7,612,192 by year five, and subscription revenue has nearly doubled.

-What’s driving the doubling?
+What’s driving the doubling of subscription revenue?

-And while the above analysis does not assume any change in the overall marketing efforts beyond the change in offer and the availability of the new web edition, library and collections, in reality we’d be initiating a high frequency Six Sigma marketing program.
+And while the above analysis does not assume any change in the overall marketing efforts beyond the change in offer and the availability of the new web edition, library and collections, in reality we’d be initiating a high-frequency Six Sigma marketing program.
 This program would be anchored by the digital collections and could produce another 50,000 to 100,000 orders annually depending on the size of the existing database, website traffic levels and email capture rates.